thkl/hm-interface/README.md

 let options = {
   localIp: 'XXX.XXX.XXX.XXX', // The IP the interface should listen to
   localPort: XXXX, // the port
-  ccuIP: 'XXX.XXX.XXX.XXX' // The ip from your ccu ; this is needed to change the rega init urls }
+  ccuIP: 'AAA.AAA.AAA.AAA' // The ip from your ccu ; this is needed to change the rega init urls }

 let newInteface = new HMInterface.HomematicInterface(options)